Keksuccino/docs_fancymenu/docs/positioning-elements.md

 ### Forced GUI Scale

-One way to improve the layout element positioning is to force a GUI scale to the menu by **right-clicking the editor background** and then clicking on **GUI Scale**.
+One way to improve the layout element positioning is to force a GUI scale to the menu by **right-clicking the editor background** and selecting **Force GUI Scale**.
 This will make the menu always have the same GUI scale, no matter what scale is set in Minecraft's options.

 ### Auto-Scaling

 The last option to fix overlapping is to use **auto-scaling**.
 This setting will automatically scale the menu based on the window size to try preserve element positions as good as possible when resizing the window.
 To enable auto-scaling, **right-click the editor background** and then click on **Auto-Scaling**.

+> [!WARNING]
 > **Auto-scaling** can make **text** rendered by Minecraft **look bad**.
 This is not a bug and is just how Minecraft text rendering works.
 In case of buttons, a good workaround for this is to make button labels part of the button background texture and set a blank normal button label.
-{.is-warning}